 Superman: I feel like I live in a world made of cardboard.
 Always taking constant care not to break something, to break someone.
-Never allowing myself to lose control even for a moment, or someone could DIE.
+Never allowing myself to lose control even for a moment, or someone could die.
 But you can take it, can'tcha, big man?
 What we have here is a rare opportunity for me to cut loose and show you just how powerful I really am.

 - He then turns the tables and lets loose on Darkseid, knowing that he won't be killed right off, and easily kicks Darkseid's ass, sending him flying through several buildings to the other side of the city and then bashing him back down to the ground.
 Unfortunately, Darkseid then does this as well.
 Realizing he's outmatched physically, he switches to his technological superiority and instantly defeats Superman.

 - In the Superman: The Animated Series episode "Knight Time", while Superman poses as Batman after Bruce Wayne disappears, he's forced to hold back as he fights Bane, but after Bane is led to think he's won, Superman stops holding back.
 It's both hilarious and awesome at the same time.

 - General Grievous at the end of Star Wars: Clone Wars.
 You thought he was tough with two arms?
 Well, now he has four.

 - The Simpsons: Marge Simpson, of all people, invokes this trope in the Vancouver Olympics episode.
 Her arm is sprained in the second-last match, and is about to give up.
 Then, Homer notices her skill with her other arm, which Marge remembers is actually her dominant one.

 - Rafael Nadal (an 11-time Grand Slam Champion) is right-handed, but he learned to play left-handed for purely strategic reasons; there are not too many lefties in tennis so opponents can find it difficult to adjust to playing against.
 In particular, it has helped him become the only player in the world to consistently beat Roger Federer (arguably the greatest player of all time), because Federer's one handed backhand is vulnerable to Nadal's lefty forehand.